3liud/Amazon-sentiment-analysis/README.md

 # Amazon-sentiment-analysis

+#libraries used:
-uses nltk.sentiment.vader to calculte the sentiment of the reviews. seaborn and pyplot for visualization
+- nltk.sentiment.vader to calculate the sentiment of the reviews.
+- seaborn and pyplot for visualization
+- pandas